deeprave/go-crm/README.md

 ## Modules & code
 This project is structured as follows:
 - `github.com/deeprave/go-crm` is the project root.
-It contains the following two sub-modules:
+It contains the following two submodules:
   - `crm` contains the customer "database"
   - `api` contains the api including handlers